 - Accept Medicaid/Seek out Medicaid Patients

-Medicaid is a challenge for a lot of dental offices.
+Working with Medicaid patients is a challenge for a lot of dental offices.
 Some dentists think it is an ethical requirement to treat Medicaid patients, and others don’t accept Medicaid at all.
-But more and more dentists are turning to Medicaid – with good reason.
-More than 5 million people have signed up for Medicaid during 2020 alone.
-That’s a giant increase in patients struggling to afford their dental care, and it makes accepting Medicaid one of the best ways to get dental care to underserved populations and retain more patients.
+But an increasing number of dentists are turning to Medicaid – with good reason.

 - Consider an ER Referral/Intercept Program